akarp0508/assembler/README.md

  - list of parameters (references to parameters specified in parameters config)
  - base (set of bits, which then get overwritten by coded parameters)

-How one instruction definition should look like:
+How an instruction definition should look like:
 ADD[00000000000000000000]<REG><REG|NUMBER>

  - ADD - name